 I would say that Intel is quite diverse in terms of locations and business units.
-In addition to the site in Timisoara, there are sites in Galati and Brasov.
+In addition to the site in Timisoara, there is a site in Galati and we have remote employees in Brasov and Bucharest.
 Since there’s strong software talent in Romania, the work is very software focused.
 Moreover, we aim to have a good mix of male and female engineers, so we invest in diversity programs.
 We also invest in university programs as we want to attract the best talent and give them the opportunity to work for Intel and learn new skills and technologies.
 Our team follows the Agile methodology, which enables us to show our clients prototypes and get early feedback, as well as integrate changes more quickly and release products more often.
 Collaboration is also highly important at Intel, and we work with teams from other Intel sites all over Europe and the United States.

 Is there something about working at Intel that you’d like to emphasize?

 I would emphasize that I decided to return to Intel.
 It’s such a great company that I came back!
 Plus, Intel is very focused on employees' well-being.
-We have many programs, including “wellness hours,” which are in addition to regular vacation days, to help us manage the personal impacts of working from home due to COVID-19.
+We have many programs, including “wellness time”, which is in addition to regular vacation days and represents an opportunity to step away from work and intentionally schedule time to do something that helps us refresh, de-stress and recharge.
 I think that it’s very important to notice that Intel takes care of the mental comfort of employees.

 Interested in joining one of the teams at Intel Romania?
 Explore available job offers today.